 Those are the issues that Microsoft security bulletins regularly address on Patch Tuesdays, and accordingly fix.
 However, elevation of privilege and remote code execution are sensibly preferred by attackers.
 If your knowledge in the Windows operating system (or any OS) is above average, you are most definitely acquainted with these security terms and their definitions.
 And you can navigate away from this page (but first you can share it with the lesser-educated).

 In case you go through the bulletins on a regular basis but feel like your knowledge is not sufficient enough, continue reading.

 What Is Elevation of Privilege?

 As explained by Microsoft, elevation of privilege happens whenever an attacker is given authorization permissions beyond those initially granted.
 For instance, this attack happens when an attacker with a privilege set of read only permissions somehow elevates the set to include read and write.

 Elevation of privilege is also known as vertical privilege escalation.
 This is when a lower privilege user (or application) suddenly has access to functions or content meant for higher privilege users or apps.

-In every monthly security bulletin released by Microsoft, there are updates addressing elevation of privilege.
+In nearly every monthly security bulletin released by Microsoft, there are updates addressing elevation of privilege.